oliverphilcox/Spectra-Without-Windows/pk/README.md

 ### Data

 In the [data/](data) directory, we give the raw unwindowed power spectrum measurements of BOSS and 999 MultiDark-Patchy simulations.
 Further details of the input parameters can be found in the file headers.
+Note that we remove any k-bins that are not properly corrected for the survey geometry.
+The original k-binning limits given in the final header.